jinhedev/MultiTask/README.md

 # MultiTask

 _MultiTask is a todo list app that serves as a template case study for iOS development in general.
-It also the open source component of a .
+It is also the open source component of another iOS to-do list client.
 This project will cover topics of the following:_
 - _Custom UI, UX (CollectionView, TableView, ScrollView, Sound Effect, On-boarding, App Themes, etc.)_
 - _Push Notifications (APNS)_
 - _RESTful (Rails API)_